kkforudacity/Udacity_project_1/README.md

 PYTHON LIBRARIES USED

-•	pandas
+•	pandas - used to read and work with the data in the csv files

-•	matplotlib
+•	matplotlib - used for the plots

-•	sklearn.linear_model
+•	sklearn.linear_model - used to fit the linear regression model

-•	datetime
+•	datetime - used to work with the date stamps

 PROJECT MOTIVATION